stormasm/spanish/verbs/teachme/saber.md

 You don't know how to take a joke.
 No sé como lo aguantas.
 I don't know how you put up with him.

 Cuanto más estudie, más sabrá.
 The more he studies, the more he will know.
 Ella ríe sin saber por qué.
 She laughs without knowing why.
 No sé qué ofrecerle.
 I don't know what to offer him.
-Me gustaría saber sólo una cosa más.
-I would like to know just one more thing.
-Él no sabe nada.
-He knows nothing.
-Lo sabemos todo.
-We know everything.

 No supisteis convencerla.
 You guys didn't know how to convince her.
 Porque no sabes nadar.